top of page

 Moving Office Problems

-If you’re planning to relocate your company’s office, you’ll know it can be a complex and expensive project.
-There are also significant risks involved.
-If your office move doesn’t go to plan, your entire business operations could be reduced for days or even weeks.
-This would have very damaging consequences for company performance and staff wellbeing.
+If you’re planning to relocate your company’s office, you’ll know it’s a complex and expensive project.
+There are significant risks involved.
+If your office move doesn’t go to plan, your entire business operations could be impacted for days or even weeks.

 However, just because there are major risks associated with moving office, you are not helpless to reduce these risks.
-Far from it.
-By learning about the major risks that could derail your office relocation, you can then reduce the likelihood and severity of these risks impacting your project.
+By learning about the risks that could derail your office relocation, you can reduce the likelihood and severity of these risks impacting your project.

 At Zentura, we manage many office relocations every year.
-As an office design & build company, we often use our network of estate agents, workplace consultants and relocation specialists to provide a turnkey package for our clients.
-This covers the entire relocation project, right from defining the brief and finding a new office to moving your staff and equipment into your new office.
+As an office design & build company, we use our network of estate agents, workplace consultants and relocation specialists to provide a turnkey package for our clients.
+This covers the entire relocation, right from defining the brief and finding a new office to moving your staff and equipment into your new office.

 In this article, we’ll break down the top 5 risks that every company faces when moving office.
-We’ll also explain how you can reduce the likelihood of them impacting your project, and the severity of that impact if they do occur.
+We’ll also explain how you can reduce the likelihood of them impacting your project, and the severity of that impact if they occur.
+By the end, you’ll understand the key risks impacting your office relocation, and how to manage them to maximise the success of your project.

-By far the biggest risk of moving office is disruption to your company’s operations.
+By far the biggest risk of moving office is disruption to your company.
+This includes both the downtime of the move, as well as the disruption to your service levels in the weeks before and after.
 Although some level of disruption is inevitable, it is important that this is as temporary and minimal as possible.
-Preparing for the office move itself may be very distracting for your people, which will reduce their performance.

-Downtime is the period of time when your office is not operational during the move.
-Keeping this to a minimum is crucial.
-Otherwise, productivity, sales and customer satisfaction could be reduced.
-To minimise the downtime and disruption of your office move, you need to plan the entire project.
-By creating a detailed timeline with key milestones and deadlines you will help keep your project on track.
+To minimise the downtime and disruption of your office move, you need to plan the entire project carefully.
+By creating a detailed timeline with key milestones and deadlines, you will help keep your project on track.
 This is crucial, as a project running behind schedule can become very disorganised and disruptive for all staff.
+To learn more, read Step by Step: The Office Relocation Process.

 2) Employee Engagement